TrellixVulnTeam/openmm_orion_SBRH/docs/source/tutorials.rst

    **RBFE and alternative thermodynamics paths**

-Indeed, in the *Unbound* path the starting ligand is mutated into the final one just in solution while, in the *Bound* path, the mutation happens in the complex binding site.
+In the *Unbound* path the starting ligand is mutated into the final one just in solution while, in the *Bound* path, the mutation happens in the complex binding site.
 In the NES approach, these mutations are done in a *non-equilibrium regime* many and many times starting from equilibrium snapshots and building the